jackhalltipping/boris-bikes/User-Stories.md

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like vans to collect working bikes from garages and distribute them to docking stations.

+##Addition Correspondence

+As a system maintainer,
+So that I can plan the distribution of bikes,
+I want a docking station to have a default capacity of 20 bikes.

+As a system maintainer,
+So that busy areas can be served more effectively,
+I want to be able to specify a larger capacity when necessary.